 Six Banks to Pay $5.8 Billion, 5 Plead Guilty to Market Rigging

 The charges and settlement are tied to the banks' manipulation of foreign-exchange trading, according to the Justice Department.

 UBS to Plead Guilty on Libor, Settle Currency Probe With Fed

 UBS Group AG will pay $545 million to settle U.S. investigations into its role in manipulating currency and interest rates, removing two of the bank’s biggest legal hurdles.

 12 Best & Worst Broker-Dealers: Q1 Earnings, 2015

-Here’s how some of the biggest firms’ earnings compared over the fourth quarter.
+Here’s how some of the biggest firms’ earnings compared over the first quarter.